Chondria/SiB/docs/breaking-down-substrate-runtime.md

 At the heart of every blockchain lies a contained environment called the runtime that orchestrates the core functionalities of a blockchain.
-These functionalities enable the blockchain to accurately execute the logic of state transition functions including consensus, transaction execution, and on-chain state definition and validation.
+These functionalities enable the blockchain to accurately execute the logic of state transition functions including consensus, transaction validation and execution, and on-chain state definition.

 Substrate provides a unique approach to runtime design and implementation.
 Substrate unique approach and highly modularized approach to runtime design and